dotnet/machinelearning/README.md

 We have a GitHub repo with [ML.NET sample apps](https://github.com/dotnet/machinelearning-samples) with many scenarios such as Sentiment analysis, Fraud detection, Product Recommender, Price Prediction, Anomaly Detection, Image Classification, Object Detection and many more.

-In addition to the ML.NET samples provided by Microsoft, we're also highlighting many more samples created by the community showcased in this separated page [ML.NET Community Samples](https://github.com/dotnet/machinelearning-samples/blob/master/docs/COMMUNITY-SAMPLES.md)
+In addition to the ML.NET samples provided by Microsoft, we're also highlighting many more samples created by the community showcased in this separate page [ML.NET Community Samples](https://github.com/dotnet/machinelearning-samples/blob/master/docs/COMMUNITY-SAMPLES.md)

 ## ML.NET videos playlist at YouTube

-There a list of short videos each one focusing on a particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) in YouTube.
+There is a list of short videos each one focusing on a particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) in YouTube.

 ## Operating systems and processor architectures supported by ML.NET